 On a practical basis, both Eagle and Osprey processors enable only a very shallow quantum algorithms as shown by Eagle’s Quantum Volume of 2^6.
 Meaning, you can run only a quantum algorithm with 6 cycles of gates with 6 qubits to have 2/3 chances of getting a good result.
 Such small and shallow algorithms with fewer than 20 qubits don’t bring any quantum advantage.
 You’d need to have at least a QV of 2^55 to exceed the memory capacity of the largest supercomputers (which by the way is not a measurable QC given it requires a similarly powered classical computer to check the benchmark results).
 You may still run a shallow algorithm with a lot of qubits.
 Would that be useful?
 There are some algorithms in that class like VQE (variational quantum eigensolvers) for which it may be interesting.

 So, when IBM writes: “This processor has the potential to run complex quantum computations well beyond the computational capability of any classical computer.
 For reference, the number of classical bits that would be necessary to represent a state on the IBM Osprey processor far exceeds the total number of atoms in the known universe“, we are still in fantasyland.
-These comparisons are inconsistent, mixing a combination of states and the number of objects.
+These comparisons are inconsistent, mixing a combination of states and a number of objects.
 Take your dining room and the chairs around your table.
 There is always many more combinations of the way to arrange your chairs than the number of chairs you have, and it scales exponentially with the number of chairs.
 Comparing the size of a quantum computer vector state with the number of whatever item in the Universe is nonsense and not homothetic.

 If and when IBM will produce processors with better than 99% qubit fidelities (99,9% would be better), they will start implementing quantum error correction codes (QECC) using variations of surface codes adapted to their hexagonal geometries.
 Google is already testing internally a physical qubit logical qubit with a 100+ qubit processor.
 This logical qubit would be the first with Google having a better fidelity than its underlying physical qubits.